 For a start, First Tier Tribunal rulings do not form a binding precedent.
 You could be in an almost identical situation to the Vaughans and still have a tribunal rule against you.
 And even if it didn’t, you’ll still face the cost and hassle of arguing your case.

 For these reasons alone, it’s a much better idea to make sure that every business you have is properly distinct from the others.
-That means separate bank accounts, insurances, invoices and all the rest.
+That means separate bank accounts, insurances, invoices, and all the rest.
 Talk to us if you need help.

-In this way, when the VAT man takes a closer look at your affairs, there will be no activities in common which persuade him that you are in fact running one business rather than two.
+In this way, when the VAT man takes a closer look at your affairs, there will be no activities in common which persuades him that you are in fact running one business rather than two.

 And yes, it might be slightly more expensive to operate each activity in this way – but if it avoids hefty backdated VAT bills and tribunal appearances, it’ll be one of the best financial decisions you ever make.

 Here at THP Chartered Accountants we can assist you with your VAT returns and can also provide you with everyday assistance with bookkeeping and accountancy, auditing and business management or company restructures and acquisitions, taking your start-up or SME forward.
 Contact us today, with offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.